Bayesian Multi-line Intensity Mapping: Algorithm

 where $\mathbf{g}=\nabla\,{\rm log}\,\mathcal{L}$ and $\mathbf{H}=\nabla\,({\rm log}\,\mathcal{L})\,\nabla^T$ represent the gradient and Hessian matrix of the log-likelihood, respectively.
 For the complete expressions and detailed derivations, see Appendix E of C23.
 The parameter $\eta$ serves as the learning rate, determining the step size of the update.
-In each iteration of the Newton-Raphson update, we initiate with $\eta=2$ and subsequently verify whether the new proposed parameter set yields a higher log-likelihood value.
+In each iteration of the Newton--Raphson update, we initiate with $\eta=2$ and subsequently verify whether the new proposed parameter set yields a higher log-likelihood value.
 If not, we reduce the value of $\eta$ by half until the condition is satisfied.

-The Newton-Raphson optimization is performed with the logarithmically transformed parameter set $\{\theta_{ij}\}$.
-In this parameter space, the positivity condition for the prior is automatically satisfied, eliminating the need for an additional prior constraints, such as a hard boundary for the disallowed parameter space.
+The Newton--Raphson optimization is performed with the logarithmically transformed parameter set $\{\theta_{ij}\}$.
+In this parameter space, the positivity condition for the prior is automatically satisfied, eliminating the need for additional prior constraints, such as a hard boundary for the disallowed parameter space.

 Similar to the algorithm in C23, we utilize an approximated Hessian provided by Equation E33 in C23 to avoid computing the second derivatives of $C_\ell$ on parameters, thus expediting the optimization process.
 This approximation approaches the exact expression when $\mathbf{\Theta}_t$ is in proximity to $\mathbf{\Theta}_{\rm max}$, and we have confirmed the successful convergence of our algorithm using this approximation.